risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |
 network debugging
-   network problems in kubernetes may affect internal cluster communication or services
+   network problems in Kubernetes may affect internal cluster communication or services

-   to demonstrate debugging techniqe, below deployment is commenced
+   to demonstrate debugging technique, below deployment is commenced

 |